Review | Getting around ‘Dying Light 2 Stay Human’ is a treat. The rest, not so much.

 We soon meet the game’s comically evil antagonist and are introduced to the major factions ruling the city: the authoritarian “Peacekeepers” and their anarchical counterpart, “The Bazaar.”
 You’re asked pretty quickly to support either one of these sides or some combination by picking certain dialogue options and allocating to the faction of your choice various city resources (electricity stations, subway terminals) you find scattered across the city map.

-As Aiden learns more about these two sides, “Stay Human” presents a potentially meaningful approach to a story about post-apocalyptic morality and society building.
-The game demonstrates the successes and failures of both the Peacekeepers and Bazaar in its side stories and main plot points, showing the competing rationales for embracing either violent order or laissez-faire freedom in turn.
+As Aiden learns more about these two sides, “Stay Human” presents a potentially meaningful approach to a story about post-apocalyptic morality and society-building.
+The game demonstrates the successes and failures of the Peacekeepers and the Bazaar in its side stories and main plot points, showing the competing rationales for embracing either violent order or laissez-faire freedom in turn.
 A belief in the essential, self-organizing goodness of a community can be undone by, in one example, a simmering leadership dispute that resolves itself in chaos and violence.
-In another, the desire to enforce strict state control to maintain order may result in a bureaucratic approach to justice that sees individuals suffer top-down brutality.
+In another, the desire to enforce strict state control to maintain order may result in a bureaucratic approach to justice in which individuals suffer top-down brutality.
 “Stay Human,” at its best, explores these dynamics through small character moments that approach the complexities with appropriate weight.

 The potential of this story evaporates as it moves along, though.
 It settles into an overly familiar shape formed by the exploration of long-forgotten secret labs, errand-running between factions and predictable interpersonal betrayals.
 The eternal goal of “finding Aiden’s sister” is a moldy breadcrumb trail that twists from one sidetracking side plot to another before remembering to take precedence again at the game’s climax.
 Throughout all of this, “Stay Human” luxuriates in the bleakness of its setting and its inability to imagine any compromise between world views that aren’t, as the game shows in glimpses, entirely opposed.
-(Case in point, Aiden embodies aspects of both factions’ philosophies in his mission; he demonstrates that the Peacekeeper’s military discipline necessary to successfully clear buildings of zombies can coexist with the Bazaar’s espousal of personal freedoms, like, say, taking breaks from work to try to find your long-lost sister or help a stranger with their problems.)
+(Case in point, Aiden embodies aspects of both factions’ philosophies in his mission; he demonstrates that the Peacekeeper’s military discipline, which is necessary to successfully clear buildings of zombies, can coexist with the Bazaar’s espousal of personal freedoms, such as, say, taking breaks from work to try to find your long-lost sister or help strangers with their problems.)

-Those moments when the plot does pick up a sense of urgency — including a shoehorned, last-minute twist that tries (and fails) to belatedly add depth to what came before — barely linger in my memory compared to the dozens of hours spent running missions for characters with staid, predictable personalities and dialogue delivered woodenly.
+Those moments when the plot does pick up a sense of urgency — including a shoehorned, last-minute twist that tries (and fails) to add depth to what came before — barely linger in my memory compared to the dozens of hours spent running missions for characters with staid, predictable personalities and dialogue delivered woodenly.
 (Memorably, a character played by Rosario Dawson approaches the gruff game protagonist tabula rasa that is Aiden and tells him not to be afraid of her after she’s tried to shoot him with a crossbow.
 “C’mon … I won’t bite,” she says as he backs away from her.
 “Well, not hard.”
 Later, in what’s meant to be a dramatic scene, she blames worn-down shoes for bigger personal problems and says: “They were my last pair of intact shoes, Aiden.
 My ‘sole mates’ in this dirty revenge-seeking business.”)

 Fortunately, between dialogue-heavy scenes, the plot falls away far enough to make more room for what “Stay Human” is actually good at: creating a massive urban jungle gym for players to swing, climb, paraglide and sprint across.
 The game’s movement controls are simple enough to learn quickly, allowing for creative, nearly instinctive decision-making about ad hoc paths to take across the heights of skyscraper roofs, the shutters of houses and the power lines crisscrossing between buildings.
-Just as importantly, the design of the city itself is beautifully constructed, absent of much of the repeatable, modular design used to bulk out many open-world games and filled instead with bespoke spaces that each provide their own self-enclosed acrobatic challenges both during and between missions.
+Just as important, the city is beautifully designed, without much of the repeatable, modular design used to bulk out many open-world games and is filled instead with bespoke spaces that each provides its own self-enclosed acrobatic challenges, during and between missions.
 For instance, a series of windmills that supply power to city districts are spread across Villedor, each one functioning as a test of the player’s reflexes and ability to spot ways to climb ever higher.
 The layout of each new neighborhood provides opportunities to flex Aiden’s expanding moveset, too, as the opening hours’ two- or three-story apartment buildings and shops eventually transition to towering office and condo buildings best traversed with death-defying leaps or grappling hook-aided swings.

 And though it’s a grimy, sometimes downright ugly world to explore, “Stay Human” is enlivened, too, with welcome visual flourishes, like the dynamic framing of characters in dialogue scenes, who gesture and wander about their sets more like actors in a play than the medium’s typical talking heads.
 When combat — a fairly simplistic and repetitive system of blocking and striking, parrying hits, firing arrows, throwing explosives and occasionally leapfrogging off one enemy to drop kick another — breaks out, the action is made more interesting by the game’s slasher movie fan-level devotion to deadly splatter.
 Zombies and humans alike explode into great gouts of blood and dirty limbs, the undead falling apart like decaying meat mannequins when a blade slices through an outstretched, claw-handed limb.